 What it does

-The result is faster (~200–300 ms vs ~1–1.5 s for getFingerprint) and produces a hash that does not change when the user switches browsers, opens an incognito window, or clears their browser cache.
+The result is faster (about 200 to 300 ms vs 1 to 1.5 s for getFingerprint) and produces a hash that does not change when the user switches browsers, opens an incognito window, or clears their browser cache.
 On any uncaught error the function returns an empty DeviceIdResult rather than throwing.

 When to use it